johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `date-modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.

-`date-iso-local-string`: A string that conforms to the format for local time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
-Roughly speaking, this is of the form `yyyy-mm-ddThh:mm:ss.ddd±hh:mm`, where the final `±hh:mm` represents the signed offset from UTC in hours and minutes, rounded if necessary.
-There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

 `date-iso-utc-string`: A string that conforms to the format for UTC time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
 Roughly speaking, this is of the form